Share your insights

 Placental abruption

-Placental abruption is a condition where the placenta partially or completely detaches from the uterine wall before delivery.
-This detachment can lead to significant maternal and fetal complications due to the loss of placental blood supply and bleeding.
+• Placental abruption is a condition where the placenta partially or completely detaches from the uterine wall before delivery.

 • The condition can happen at any time after the 20th week of gestation, but it is most common in the third trimester.

-Risk Factors:
+Risk Factors

-• Hypertension (chronic or gestational)
+• Hypertension (chronic or gestational).

-• Trauma (e.g., motor vehicle accidents, falls)
+• Trauma (e.g., motor vehicle accidents, falls).

-• Previous history of placental abruption
+• Previous history of placental abruption.

-• Cigarette smoking and cocaine use
+• Cigarette smoking and cocaine use.

-• Advanced maternal age
+• Advanced maternal age.

-• Multiparity (having given birth two or more times)
+• Multiparity (having given birth two or more times).

-• Premature rupture of membranes
+• Premature rupture of membranes.

-• Polyhydramnios (excessive amniotic fluid) or multiple gestations
+• Polyhydramnios (excessive amniotic fluid) or multiple gestations.

 Clinical Features

-• Vaginal bleeding (though up to 20% of cases may have concealed bleeding)
+• Vaginal bleeding (though up to 20% of cases may have concealed bleeding).

-• Abdominal pain, which may be constant or intermittent
+• Abdominal pain, which may be constant or intermittent.

-• Uterine tenderness and rigidity
+• Uterine tenderness and rigidity.

-• Fetal distress or decreased fetal movements
+• Foetal distress or decreased foetal movements.

-• Back pain
+• Back pain.

-• Uterine contractions, often with increased frequency and intensity
+• Uterine contractions, often with increased frequency and intensity.

 • Clinical diagnosis is primarily based on symptoms and physical examination.